Khanjali: History

-In the 19th century, the production of Kindjals was at a high level in Transcaucasia.
+In the 19th century, the production of Kindjals was at a high level in the South Caucasus.
 Tbilisi was especially distinguished and well-known, from where such tools were supplied to other mountain peoples of the Caucasus, as well as Iran and other eastern regions countries..
 As Tbilisi was the capital of Caucasus at that time, both the client and the master were able to gather in one place.
 In Tbilisi, the craft was characterized by a division of labor based on ethnic lines.
 Most Tbilisi Kindjals were fitted and decorated by ethnic Armenian jewelers, while the blades themselves mostly bear Muslim signatures, likely belonging to Dagestani or Persian bladesmiths.
 In the first half of the 19th century, the Elizarashvili family was one of the most famous blacksmithing families not only in the Caucasus but also in Iran, Turkey and Russia.
 Giorgi Elizarashvili inherited the family secrets of blacksmithing from his ancestors and passed on his knowledge and skills to his sons – Efrem and Karaman.
 The family maintained strictly the secrets of processing steel, but in 1828 Karaman shared the secret by the order of the Russian emperor Nicholas I, and in return received a gold medal (with Anna ribbon) and 1000 Chervonets (high-value gold coins).
 Other famous masters of Caucasian arms included the Armenians Osip Papov, Gevork Purunsuzov, and Khachatur Beburov, the Dagestani Bazalai, and the Chechen Chilla Murtazaliev.

 Besides being a status symbol and weapon, many social traditions were associated with the Kindjal.
 The usage of Georgian Khanjali/Satevari in pre-marital relationships, termed as "sc'orproba(სწორპრობა)," was a Khevsur custom.
 During the night, a young couple may lie together with a Khanjali between them.
 Sexual activity between the two was prohibited.
 Anyone who disobeyed this rule was put to death.
 The Kindjal was also popularly used while dancing.